MizaGBF/MizaBOT/readme.md

 Check the [wiki](https://github.com/MizaGBF/MizaBOT/wiki/Setup) if you have questions.
 This [issue](https://github.com/MizaGBF/MizaBOT/issues/1) might help if you encounter a problem.
 Example files might be a bit outdated.
 I'll do my best to update them as much as possible.
-* (Optional) On the [bot application page](https://discord.com/developers/applications), you might want to enable the *PRESENCE INTENT* and *SERVER MEMBERS INTENT* settings for a better experience.
-[See here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 ### Code Overview
 * [asyncio](https://docs.python.org/3/library/asyncio.html) is used by [discord.py](https://github.com/Rapptz/discord.py), there is no multithreading involved in this bot as a result.
 Which means a function must not hog all the cpu time.
 * Data (from the config or save file) is centralized on the Bot instance and accessible by the Cogs at any time.